King George Sound: History

-Lockyer named his settlement Fredrick Town after George III's second son, Prince Frederick, Duke of York and Albany, but this name never gained wide acceptance.
+Lockyer named his settlement Frederick Town after George III's second son, Prince Frederick, Duke of York and Albany, but this name never gained wide acceptance.
 Instead the settlement and surrounding locality were usually referred to as King George's Sound.

 The settlement of King George's Sound was part of New South Wales – a semi-exclave of New South Wales – from its establishment until 7 March 1831.
 It then was made part of the Swan River Colony, which from 1833 has been known as Western Australia.

 In 1832, Governor of Western Australia Captain (later Admiral) James Stirling declared the settlement a town and renamed it Albany, but the broader locality continued to be referred to as King George's Sound for many years.

 In 1834 Robert Dale published in London a panorama print of the view from Mount Clarence accompanied by a pamphlet describing the sound and the geography, geology, flora, fauna and native inhabitants of the immediate region.

 On 8 March 1836, HMS Beagle visited King George Sound and anchored there for eight days.
 On board was the young naturalist Charles Darwin, who collected specimens on shore.
 Beagle was on the homeward leg of her celebrated circumnavigation of the world, having already stopped off at Sydney.

 Until the construction of Fremantle Harbour in 1897, King George Sound contained the only deepwater port in Western Australia, and so was the favoured location for delivery of mail and supplies from abroad to Western Australia.
 These were then transported to Perth and Fremantle by road or coastal shipping until the early 1890s, when the completion of the Great Southern Railway provided a quicker service.